matrix-org/synapse/docs/password_auth_providers.md

 > providers that just want to provide a mechanism for validating
 > `m.login.password` logins.
 >
-> Iif implemented, it will be called to check logins with an
+> If implemented, it will be called to check logins with an
 > `m.login.password` login type.
 It is passed a qualified
 > `@localpart:domain` user id, and the password provided by the user.
 >
-> The method should return a Twisted `Deferred` object, which resolves
+> The method should return an `Awaitable` object, which resolves
 > to `True` if authentication is successful, and `False` if not.

 `someprovider.on_logged_out`(*user_id*, *device_id*, *access_token*)